 Artificial Intelligence (AI), and specifically Machine Learning (ML), are being tested in an increasing number of fields, including data-centric environments.
-Image or text analysis, speech recognition, chatbot interactions, custom machine learning models… all these are elements that could enable the AI journey of a public safety and security organisation.
+Image or text analysis, speech recognition, chatbot interactions, custom machine learning models… all these are elements that can directly benefit public safety and security organisations.

 But can Artificial Intelligence help save more lives?
 We believe that AI has the potential to enable significant savings compared to current methods employed by the emergency medical services sector, as well as offer added benefits of automated analytics to measure dispatch quality and continuous training of human operators.

 EENA intends to launch a Special Project on AI for PSAPs and emergency dispatch centres in 2024.
 This Special Project would consider testing the use of various AI applications in PSAPs and control rooms across Europe.
 Indicate your interest below:

 In an emergency, every second counts.
 PSAPs (Public Safety Answering Points) are high pressure environments, where multiple streams of data – location, caller audio, and other contextual data – can interact and appear simultaneously.
 For the most efficient outcome, it is essential to use and understand all of these resources.
 Machines can process these huge amounts of data faster than humans can, and also learn how to constantly improve.

 How can Artificial Intelligence benefit the work of emergency services?

 - Artificial Intelligence can process multiple streams of data almost instantly, ensuring that nothing is missed by a human call-taker that may be essential to the emergency response given.